• Skip to main content

 • Prepare a boiling water canner.
 Heat jars in simmering water until ready for use.
 Do not boil.
 Wash lids in warm soapy water and set aside with bands.

-• Bring all ingredients except for the tomatoes to a full rolling boil in a saucepan over high heat, stirring occasionally.
+• In a large, deep, stainless steel saucepan, combine garlic, wine, wine vinegar, water, sugar, basil, oregano and balsamic vinegar.
+Bring to a full rolling boil over high heat, stirring occasionally.
 Reduce heat, cover and simmer 5 minutes or until garlic is heated through.
 Remove from heat.

 • Pack tomatoes into a hot jar leaving a ½ inch headspace.
 Ladle hot vinegar mixture over tomatoes, leaving a ½ inch headspace.
 Remove air bubbles.
 Wipe jar rim.
 Center lid on the jar and apply band, adjust to fingertip tight.
 Place jar in boiling water canner.
 Repeat until all jars are filled.